Introduction to SQL Window Functions / 2

 Try doing that without window functions!

-ROW NUMBER
+ROW NUMBER Link to heading

 The window function ROW_NUMBER assigns an unique number to each record in the window.
 You might have already used this function without a window definition, but it actually is a window function.
 Notice that the number assigned to records with the same position in the window is random.